Faculty Scholar Award

 All applicants are notified of the results of the review process by e-mail.
 Awards are effective upon notification by the Office of Faculty Affairs.

 Award recipients must submit a written report within the month after completion of funding that includes the following.
-Instructions will be emailed along with the report form.
+Instructions will be emailed to the award recipients.

 What the funds enabled you to do, what the funds enabled you to purchase (e.g. support personnel, services, supplies, or ‘buy out’ of clinical responsibilities to provide time for academic/scholarly work), and how this award program enabled or will enable you to advance to a higher academic rank, given increased scholarship.